 This seed has been coated by the supplier with an organic-certified coating that provides improved protection and ease of sowing. ④

 2062 Naval - Organic

 ⅛ oz packet sows 35 ft; 1 oz, 280 ft.
-1 gram packet has more than 600 seeds and sows about 10 ft.
-Carrots average 18,000 seeds/oz with significant variations among varieties.
+1 gram packet has more than 400 seeds and sows about 10 ft.

 Culture: Very hardy.
 Early carrots can be sown by late April.
+For fall crop or winter storage, seed in early summer.
+Minimal germination temperature 40°, optimal range 75–85°.
 Can take up to 3 weeks to germinate; keep rows from drying out for faster emergence.
-Sow carrots for winter storage in mid-late June.
-Thinning is critical: At 3" high thin to ½" apart, at 6" thin again to 1" apart.
-Minimal germination temperature 40°, optimal range 60–85°.
+Thinning is critical: At 3" high thin to ½" apart, at 6" thin again to 1-2" apart.

 ALTS: Alternaria Leaf Spot